Turkish Armed Forces: Land Forces

+As of 2026, Turkish land forces include 2,284 tanks, 98,193 vehicles, 1,045 self-propelled artillery, 635 towed artillery, and 237 MLRS launchers.

 Naval Forces

 Senior leaders of the USS Wasp Amphibious Ready Group tour the bridge of amphibious assault ship TCG Anadolu (L400) in 2024.

 The Turkish Naval Forces, or Turkish Navy, constitutes the naval warfare service branch of the Turkish Armed Forces.
 The Turkish Navy maintains several Marines and Special Operations units.
 The Amphibious Marines Brigade (Amfibi Deniz Piyade Tugayı) based in Foça near İzmir consists of 4,500 men, three amphibious battalions, an MBT battalion, an artillery battalion, a support battalion and other company-sized units.
 The Su Altı Taarruz (S.A.T. – Underwater Attack) is dedicated to missions including the acquisition of military intelligence, amphibious assault, counter-terrorism and VIP protection; while the Su Altı Savunma (S.A.S. – Underwater Defense) is dedicated to coastal defense operations (such as clearing mines or unexploded torpedoes) and disabling enemy vessels or weapons with underwater operations; as well as counter-terrorism and VIP protection missions.

+As of 2026, Turkish naval power include 1 helicopter carrier, 17 frigates, 9 corvettes, 14 submarines, 40 patrol vessels, and 11 mine warfare ships.